Promotion using social media

-You can follow almost anyone on Twitter!
+You can follow almost anyone on Twitter and Instagram.
 Many celebrities, politicians and journalists tweet on a regular basis - but you can also use Twitter to network in your local area.

 If there is a local personality who might be able to boost your recruitment campaign, or shout about guiding in another way, why not follow them and ask them for their support?

-#hashtags allow you to discuss a topic and see who else is talking about it.
-For example, if you're talking about Being our best - our strategic plan - try putting the hashtag #beingourbest at the end of your tweets.
-Anyone who clicks on it will see a list of all the tweets that contain #beingourbest - and if people search that hashtag, your tweet will come up.
+#Hashtags allow you to discuss a topic and see who else is talking about it.
+For example, if you're talking about Future Girl try putting the hashtag #FutureGirl at the end of your tweets.
+Anyone who clicks on it will see a list of all the posts that contain #FutureGirl - and if people search that hashtag, your post will come up.

-If you start a tweet with @username, only that person and whoever follows them can see your tweet, but if you put @username in the middle of a post, it can be seen by everyone.
+If you start a post with @username, only that person and whoever follows them can see your post, but if you put @username in the middle of a post, it can be seen by everyone.

 Stay safe online